japonaisvolonte-

 Kodawari Ramen

-When you step into the restaurant, it feels like you’ve been teleported to another dimension, with your bowl of homemade noodles and sake, sometimes sitting at a street stall in Tokyo, other times in the heart of a fish market.
-The experience is totally immersive, and every little detail is meticulously crafted, from the roof tiles to the exposed wires, right down to the ticket machine at the entrance (to hand to your server) and the background music that perfectly captures the sound environment of Japan.
-And if that wasn't enough just by looking!
-Homemade noodles, delicious broth, top-notch meat (and fish too), it’s no wonder that even Japanese food critics flock to this restaurant!
+When you step into the restaurant, it's like being teleported to another dimension, with your bowl of homemade noodles and sake, sometimes seated at a street stall in Tokyo, and other times right in the heart of a fish market.
+The feeling of being somewhere else is complete, with every detail carefully crafted—from the roof tiles to the exposed cables, all the way to the ticket machine at the entrance (which you give to the waitress) and the soundtrack that captures the essence of Japanese ambiance.
+And if it were just the visuals!
+Homemade noodles, delicious broth, top-notch meat (and fish too)—it's no wonder that even Japanese food critics flock to this restaurant!

 Address: 29 Rue Mazarine, 75006 Paris, France